bwuebben/dtsresearch/ARCHITECTURE.md

 ## Overview

-This project implements a multi-stage empirical research program using a modular, extensible architecture.
+This project implements a complete multi-stage empirical research program (Stages 0-E) using a modular, extensible architecture.
 The design emphasizes:

 1. **Separation of concerns** - data, models, analysis, visualization
 2. **Theory-guided implementation** - Merton structural model as foundation
 3. **Database agnosticism** - easy to adapt to any SQL database
 4. **Testability** - mock data generation for development
 5. **Reproducibility** - clear pipeline from data to results
+6. **Extensibility** - Each stage builds on previous foundations

+**Implementation Status**: ALL 6 STAGES COMPLETE (0, A, B, C, D, E)

 ## Module Structure